-As China reports a surge in cases of the novel coronavirus, with more than 2,100 deaths, questions arise about the risks posed to people around the globe.
+With a surge in cases of COVID-19 and more than 31,000 deaths worldwide, questions arise about the risks posed to people around the globe.

-The World Health Organization has declared the outbreak a global health emergency for the disease, which it has named COVID-19.
+The World Health Organization has declared the outbreak a global pandemic.

 To shed light on the emerging situation, Russell Lampen, DO, division chief for infectious disease for Spectrum Health Medical Group, provided some perspective and practical information about the virus.